A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 Q: What can’t a tiny house on wheels just be an ADU?

-A: ADUs are built to standard building codes, including foundations that go down below the frost line, and are tied into the utility grid using a number of regulated protocols and licensed professionals, including plans examiners in a municipal building department, a local utility company, and a licensed technician.
+A: ADUs are built to standard building codes, including foundations that go down below the frost line, and are then tied into utility grids, using regulated protocols and licensed professionals, including plans examiners in a municipal building department, a local utility company, and licensed mechanical, electrical, and plumbing technicians.

 From a planning/zoning perspective, tiny houses could theoretically meet the architectural standards that an ADU must meet in terms of size, exterior look, and placement on a lot.
 But, to my knowledge, only Fresno, California has actually allowed for tiny homes on wheels to be classified as a legitimate architectural form for an ADU.